vlki/spacewalk-xmlrpc-tests/README.markdown

 ### Running the tests with coverage ###

-In order to see coverage of the tests execute `./coverage/runtests.sh`.
+In order to see coverage of the tests execute `sudo ./coverage/runtests.sh`.
 It will run all the tests in the tests module and evaluate the coverage.

+The reason, why it needs to be run as root, is that Java coverage tool Cobertura writes into coverage data file only on server halt.
+And root privileges are needed for tomcat service restart.

 ### Uninstallation ###